MichaelCurrin/dev-cheatsheets/cheatsheets/python/files-and-paths/glob.md

 ### Helper functions

-From [glob.py](https://github.com/python/cpython/blob/3.8/Lib/glob.py) in CPython on Github.
+From [glob.py](https://github.com/python/cpython/blob/3.8/Lib/glob.py) in CPython on GitHub.

 The `glob` module defines these public functions: